-When mlytics was first founded, we wanted to create a tool that can not only collect all the CDN performance data the AI Load Balancing needs for GSLB / CDN optimization, but also give our actual users a convenient tool to understand how each CDNs are performing globally.
+When Mlytics was first founded, we wanted to create a tool that can not only collect all the CDN performance data the Smart Load Balancing needs for GSLB / CDN optimization, but also give our actual users a convenient tool to understand how each CDNs are performing globally.

 Initially, a system was created to collect CDN performance data, but we didn’t turn it into an interactable user interface because visualizing all the data was proven to be a huge challenge.
 Now we’ve come up with a new and simplified way to present all these data we’ve collected in a clean and interactable interface.